foundry-rs/book/src/reference/chisel/README.md

 Debug
-        !memdump | !md - Dump the raw memory of the current state !stackdump | !sd - Dump the raw stack of the current state
+        !memdump | !md - Dump the raw memory of the current state !stackdump | !sd - Dump the raw stack of the current state !rawstack <var> | !rs <var> - Display the raw value of a variable's stack allocation.
+For variables that are > 32 bytes in length, this will display their memory pointer.
 ```

 **General**